 Then how do you know if you’re actually getting “real” raw honey?

 So, how do you know whether you’re actually getting raw honey versus filtered?
-Unfortunately, since the USDA and FDA doesn’t have an official definition for raw honey, you can’t rely entirely on the label.
+Unfortunately, since the USDA and FDA don’t have an official definition for raw honey, you can’t rely entirely on the label.
 The Honey Board came up with their own definition, calling it “honey as it exists in the beehive or as obtained by extraction, settling or straining without adding heat.”
 However, as they explain, this definition carries no legal weight.

 MyBeeLine has a fantastic guide to determining whether honey is raw or filtered.
 While you can’t always tell just by looking at it, raw honey is typically thicker and may have crystals and other impurities in it.
 In this case, those impurities are a good thing!
 Clear honey almost always means it’s been filtered.
 If it looks like the picture below, there’s a pretty good chance it’s been filtered.